mayreeann/SQL-dvd-rental/README.md

 3. Find out how the two stores compare in their count of rental orders.
 4. Find out top 10 paying customers, and their payment amount on a monthly basis.

+## Files
+_All files used for the project have been added to this repository_

 ## Credits
 **Udacity**